-The white grape comes from Greece; the name means "August Jewel".
+The white grape variety comes from Greece; the name means "August jewel".
 Synonyms are Augoustelidi, Augoustelli, Avgoustolidi, Bostilidas, Goustoulidi, Goystolidi, Rompola, Vostilida, Vostilidi and Voustolidi.
-According to 2000 and 2007 were done DNA analysis exists one Parent-offspring relationship with the variety Theiako Mavro, as well as a close genetic relationship to the often confused with her variety Robola (Rompola).
-Goustolidi is not a color mutation the red variety Avgoustiatis (with same synonyms).
-According to 2013 DNA analyzes, Goustolidi is one of the many direct offspring of Gouais blanc; the second parent is unknown.
+According to 2000 and 2007 DNA analysis there is one Parent-offspring relationship with the variety Theiako Mavro, as well as a close genetic relationship to the variety often confused with it Robola (Rompola).
+Goustolidi is not a color mutation of the red variety Avgoustiatis (with the same synonyms).
+According to DNA analyzes carried out in 2013, Goustolidi is one of the many direct descendants of Gouais Blanc; the second parent is unknown.

-The medium to late ripening vine is resistant to drought and Botrytis but prone to both mildews, It produces rustic, alcohol-rich white wines with moderate acidity, for example, with other indigenous varieties in traditional white wine Verdea be used.
-The variety is on the two Ionian Islands Kefallonia and Zakynthos, as well as on the Peloponnese grown.
-The acreage in 2010 was 68 hectares (ten years earlier it had been 112 hectares).
+The medium to late ripening vine is resistant to drought and Botrytis but prone to both mildews, It produces rustic, alcohol-rich white wines with moderate acidity, which, for example, match other autochthonous varieties in traditional white wine Verdea be used.
+The variety is found in the two Ionian Islands Kefallonia and Zakynthos, as well as on the Peloponnese grown.
+The acreage in 2010 was 68 hectares (ten years earlier it was 112 hectares).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012